TemposAlphabet/Puzzle-Games/README.md

 You can still download the apk file on your pc.
 Download BlueStacks 👉 https://bstk.me/ujVykf2Uw
 Install the program on your PC.
 Then open the apk file in BlueStacks.
-It allows you do download my puzzle game app on your PC!
+That'll allow you do download the puzzle game app on your PC!

 About me: